 If you ever get stuck, please email enzo-users.
 This is not just so that you can get an answer to your question, but also to let the developers know when something is not working or could be more clear in the documentation.
 Particularly now that Enzo has many interlocking modules, unusual combinations of parameters may require some care, and the individual developers that have created those modules will be able to discuss them with you.

-The simplest way to get a copy of the current stable source code is to clone the repository using Mercurial:
+The simplest way to get a copy of the current stable source code is to clone the repository using git:

-Mercurial (hg) is a revision-control system that is available on many platforms (see www.mercurial-scm.org).
+Git is a version control system that is available on many platforms (see git-scm.org).

 You can then use a pre-existing Makefile (if one exists for your machine) or modify one to point to either the system-wide installation of HDF5 and MPI or to the yt-installed HDF5 and the system-wide MPI.
 However, since the process of setting up the Makefile can be a bit tricky, it's discussed in more depth down below.

-Change directories to the Enzo path, which should be resolvable as $(YT_DEST)/src/enzo-hg-stable.
+Change directories to the Enzo path.
 The very first time you enter this directory, execute:

 However, you will probably not want to do this multiple times.
 This wipes out all configuration settings and restores them to defaults; this can lead to unexpected results.
 It usually only needs to be run once, although in some instances (particularly when using version control) it may need to be run multiple times.